 The next step in developing effluent limits based on water quality criteria for human health protection is to calculate a waste load allocation (WLAh).
 The WLAh equals the effluent concentration that will not cause criteria to be exceeded outside the human health mixing zone.
 This calculation requires the use of the appropriate effluent fraction as well as the bioavailable fraction of the pollutant.
 (For more information on calculating the bioavailable fraction, see the subsection of this document entitled "TSS, Partition Coefficients, and Bioavailable Fractions of Metals" on page 159.)
 The proportion of effluent at the edge of the human health mixing zone is used to calculate the WLAh.
 The following equation is used to calculate the waste load allocation:

-$WLAh = \frac{HH \ Criterion}{(Bioavailable \ Fraction)(E_F \ at \ edge \ of \ HH \ MZ)}$

-HH Criterion = appropriate human health numerical criterion Bioavailable Fraction = fraction of the pollutant that is defined to be available to organisms EF at edge of HH MZ = proportional contribution of effluent to receiving water at the edge of the human health mixing zone
+$$WLAh = \frac{HH\ Criterion}{(Bioavailable\ Fraction)(E_F\ at\ edge\ of\ HH\ MZ)}$$ where: HH Criterion = appropriate human health numerical criterion to be available to organisms receiving water at the edge of the human health mixing zone